connervieira/Predator/docs/INSTALL.md

 ### ALPR Engine

 If you intend to use any of Predator's license plate recognition capabilities, you'll need to install an ALPR engine.
-The two options are Phantom ALPR or OpenALPR.
+The two options are 'Phantom ALPR' or 'OpenALPR'.
 - Phantom ALPR is a modified version of OpenALPR designed specifically for Predator.
 Phantom ALPR offers more in-depth integration, and is more fault tolerant.
     - If you want the best experience with Predator, and conflicts aren't a concern, Phantom ALPR is a great option.
     - You can download Phantom at <https://v0lttech.com/phantom.php>